Introduction to the College

 Letters and Science Discovery Courses are exemplary breadth courses, designed to engage and broaden the minds of non-experts.
 Taught by some of the most distinguished faculty members on campus, the L&S Discovery Courses are guaranteed to deliver a high-quality educational experience.

-The Office of Undergraduate Research and Scholarships (OURS) helps students pursue various research opportunities while at Cal.
-OURS works to connect students with faculty and mentors, help students obtain funding to support their research, and facilitate the integration of research with students' other academic goals.
-Programs run directly by OURS include the following:
+The Office of Undergraduate Research and Scholarships (OURS) helps students pursue research opportunities while at Cal.
+OURS connects students with faculty and mentors, helps students obtain funding to support their research, and facilitates the integration of research with students' other academic goals.
+Programs run directly by OURS include:

 Undergraduate Research Apprentice Program (URAP) provides opportunities for students to receive course credit by working with faculty and staff researchers on cutting-edge research projects during the academic year.
 Approximately 1,700 students and over 350 faculty members and researchers participate each semester.

-Summer Undergraduate Research Fellowship Programs (SURF L&S, SURF Rose Hills) provide over 100 students each summer with $5000 stipends to carry out their proposed research projects.
+Letters & Science Summer Undergraduate Research Fellowship Program (SURF L&S) provides almost 100 students each summer with $5000 stipends to carry out research related to a proposed senior thesis or capstone project.

-Haas Scholars Program sponsors the capstone research of twenty high-achieving, low-income students every year, providing recipients with $13,800 stipends.
+Haas Scholars Program sponsors the capstone research of twenty high-achieving, low-income students every year, providing recipients with scholarships of up to $14,800.
 This program is primarily intended for juniors undertaking research over the summer to support work on their honors thesis.

-Stronach Baccalaureate Prize provides funding up to $25,000 to graduating seniors who will carry out social engagement projects of their own design in the year following graduation.
+Stronach Baccalaureate Prize provides funding up to $25,000 to graduating seniors who will carry out creative and social engagement projects of their own design in the year following graduation.

 OURS National Scholarships Office administers the application process for several prestigious external scholarships (such as the Rhodes, Marshall, Truman, and Goldwater scholarships).
 The office provides individualized advising for applicants to these and other nationally competitive scholarships.
 Please note that the National Scholarships Office is not associated with the Office of Financial Aid.